 Can you get the flu after the flu shot?

 Flu season is here.
 With dropping temperatures and shorter days comes a higher risk of getting the flu.
 But the risk doesn’t stop there.
 Many people can actually transmit the virus to others a day before they ever show symptoms.
-The flu may not pose much risk to you, but it might be more dangerous for people around you—especially very young children or older adults.
+The flu may not pose much risk to you, but it might be more dangerous for people around you — especially very young children or older adults.

 Each year, scientists determine which strain of the flu is most likely to be common and develop a vaccine specifically for that strain.
 The flu vaccine uses an inactivated, or “dead,” form of the virus, so you can’t get the flu from the flu shot.
 It takes about two weeks after getting the shot for the vaccine to be effective.

-“Getting the flu vaccine decreases your chance of getting a severe case and transmitting the disease,” said Bolterstein.
+“Getting the flu vaccine decreases your chance of getting a severe case and transmitting the disease,” says Bolterstein.
 “You could still get the flu after being vaccinated, but you’ll likely have a much milder case.”

-“Even if you’re young and healthy, you can spread disease to others, even a day before your symptoms start,” said Bolterstein.
+“Even if you’re young and healthy, you can spread disease to others, even a day before your symptoms start,” says Bolterstein.
 “That means you could spread a potentially fatal or severe illness to your friend’s newborn, your grandmother, or someone you know who has a condition such as diabetes, lung disease or an immunocompromised state that makes them more likely to have a severe case.”

 Related Posts